Mass-capacity inequalities for conformally flat manifolds with boundary: Abstract

 \section{Abstract}

 In this paper we prove a mass-capacity inequality and a volumetric Penrose inequality for conformally flat manifolds, in arbitrary dimensions.
-As a by-product of the proofs, capacity and Aleksandrov-Fenchel inequalities for mean-convex Euclidean domains are obtained.
+As a by-product of the proofs, P\'olya-Szeg\"o and Aleksandrov-Fenchel inequalities for mean-convex Euclidean domains are obtained.
 For each inequality, the case of equality is characterized.